Research has shown that some things can increase your chance of getting breast cancer. These are called 'risk factors'.

 - damage to the lungs from radiation therapy

 - difficulty healing wounds after surgery and breast reconstruction

-- higher risk of blood clots when taking hormone therapy medicines
+- higher risk of blood clots when taking hormone-blocking therapy medicines.

 Personal history of early breast cancer

 There are also a number of non-invasive breast conditions that are associated with an increased risk of breast cancer.
-These include ductal carcinoma in situ (DCIS), lobular carcinoma in situ (LCIS) and atypical ductal hyperplasia (a type of benign breast condition).
+These include ductal carcinoma in situ (DCIS) and lobular carcinoma in situ (LCIS).
+Find more about non-invasive breast cancers on our Types of breast cancer page.